emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 argument for `lib`, which will install the package into the directory we made earlier.

-<script id="asciicast-m6seqJZGOpLh2dqNH7lzaVY5E" src="https://asciinema.org/a/m6seqJZGOpLh2dqNH7lzaVY5E.js" async data-autoplay="true" data-loop="true"></script>
+<script id="asciicast-m6seqJZGOpLh2dqNH7lzaVY5E" src="https://asciinema.org/a/m6seqJZGOpLh2dqNH7lzaVY5E.js" async data-autoplay="true"></script>

 ## Load Packages from Here